 Similar values for 02 max in longterm exercisers were reported (1) by Benjamin Levine's group from Southwestern.
 They also reported a significant higher 02 max in the competitive subgroup versus the non-competitive subgroup ( 39.5+/- 5.3 versus 32.5+/-5)

 These two studies present data on two subgroups of long time or "lifelong" exercisers with the competitive groups having significantly higher maximal oxygen uptakes.
 Both subgroups exercised for many hours a week but presumably the competitive group in each study exercised at a higher intensity.
-Is the difference in measured maximal oxygen uptake due to the intensity of training or is the difference due to the competitive group having the enviable genetic endowments that bestows a super compliant left ventricle capable of rapidly filling and allowing a higher exercise stroke volume.
+Is the difference in measured maximal oxygen uptake due to the intensity of training or is the difference due to the competitive group having the genetic endowments that bestow a super compliant left ventricle capable of rapidly filling and allowing a higher exercise stroke volume.

 1) Bhella PS , Impact of lifelong exercise "dose"on left ventricular compliance and distensibility